-- 410.14 A1 When the total fees generated from an Audit Client by the Firm expressing the audit opinion represent a large proportion of the total fees of that Firm, the dependence on, and concern about the potential loss of, fees from audit and other services from that client impact the level of the self-interest threat and create an intimidation threat. - 410.14 A2 In calculating the total fees of the Firm, the Firm might use financial information available from the previous financial year and estimate the proportion based on that information if appropriate. - 410.14 A3 Factors that are relevant in evaluating the level of such self-interest and intimidation threats include: - The operating structure of the Firm. - Whether the Firm is expected to diversify such that any dependence on the Audit Client is reduced. - 410.14 A4 Examples of actions that might be safeguards to address such threats include: - Having an appropriate reviewer who is not a Member of the Firm review the audit work. - Reducing the extent of services other than audit provided to the Audit Client. - Increasing the client base of the Firm to reduce dependence on the client. - Increasing the extent of services provided to other clients. - 410.14 A5 A self-interest or intimidation threat is created when the fees generated by a Firm from an Audit Client represent a large proportion of the revenue of one partner or one Office of the Firm. - 410.14 A6 Factors that are relevant in evaluating the level of such threats include: - The qualitative and quantitative significance of the Audit Client to the partner or Office. - The extent to which the compensation of the partner, or the partners in the Office, is dependent upon the fees generated from the client.
+- 410.143 A1 When the total fees generated from an Audit Client by the Firm expressing the audit opinion represent a large proportion of the total fees of that Firm, the dependence on that client, and concern about the potential loss of, fees from audit and other services from that losing the client impact the level of the create a self-interest threat and or create an intimidation threat - 410.14 A2 In calculating the total fees of the Firm, the Firm might use financial information available from the previous financial year and estimate the proportion based on that information if appropriate. - 410.143 A32 Factors that are relevant in evaluating the level of such self-interest and intimidation threats include: - The operating structure of the Firm. - Whether the Firm is well established or new - The significance of the client qualitatively and/or quantitatively to the Firm. - Whether the Firm is expected to diversify such that any dependence on the Audit Client is reduced. - 410.143 A43 An eExamples of an actions that might be a safeguards to address such a self-interest or intimidation threats is include: - Having an appropriate reviewer who is not a mMember of the Firm review the audit work. - Reducing the extent of services other than audit provided to the Audit Client. - ilncreasing the client base of in the Firm to reduce dependence on the Audit Cclient. - Increasing the extent of services provided to other clients. - 410.143 A54 A self-interest or intimidation threat is also-created when the fees generated by a Firm from an Audit Client represent a large proportion of the revenue of one partner or one Office of the Firm. - 410.143 A65 Factors that are relevant in evaluating the level of such threats include: - The qualitative and quantitative significance of the Audit eClient qualitatively and/or quantitatively to the partner or Office. - The extent to which the compensation of the partner, or the partners in the Office, is dependent upon the fees generated from the client.

-- 410.14 A7 Examples of actions that might be safeguards to address such self-interest or intimidation threats include: - Having an appropriate reviewer who was not involved in the Audit Engagement review the audit work. - Ensuring that the compensation of the partner is not significantly influenced by the fees generated from the client. - Reducing the extent of services other than audit provided by the partner or Office to the Audit Client. - Increasing the client base of the partner or the Office to reduce dependence on the Audit Client. - Increasing the extent of services provided by the partner or the Office to other clients. - AUST R410.14.1 When the total fees in respect of multiple Audit Clients referred from one source represent more than 20% of the total fees of the Firm expressing the audit opinions, the Firm shall evaluate the significance of the threat and apply safeguards when necessary to eliminate the threat or reduce it to an Acceptable Level. - AUST 410.14.1 A1 Another party or Firm may refer multiple Audit Clients to a Firm.
+- 410.143 A76 Examples of actions that might be safeguards to address such self-interest or intimidation threats include: - Increasing the client base of the partner or the Office to reduce dependence on the Audit Client - Having an appropriate reviewer who was did not take part involved in the Audit Engagement review the audit work. - Ensuring that the compensation of the partner is not significantly influenced by the fees generated from the client. - Reducing the extent of services other than audit provided by the partner or Office to the Audit Client. - Increasing the client base of the partner or the Office to reduce dependence on the Audit Client. - Increasing the extent of services provided by the partner or the Office to other clients. - AUST R410.143.1 When the total fees in respect of multiple Audit Clients referred from one source represent a large proportion more than 20% of the total fees of the Firm expressing the audit opinions, the Firm shall evaluate the significance of the threat and apply safeguards when necessary to eliminate the threat or reduce it to an Acceptable Level. - AUST 410.143.1 A1 Another party or Firm may refer multiple Audit Clients to a Firm.
 The dependence on that source and concern about losing those clients creates a self-interest or intimidation threat.

-Paragraph 410.14 A3 provides examples of factors that may affect the significance of the threat and paragraph 410.14 A7 lists potential safeguards that may be applied.
+Paragraph 410.143 A32 provides examples of factors that may affect the significance of the threat and paragraph 410.143 A76 lists potential safeguards that may be applied.